Cranberry Coffee Cake with Pecan Streusel

 At least I’ve gotten around to making some holiday inspired breakfast treats.
 I made gingerbread waffles on my son’s 16th birthday last week, which I’ll be sharing with you next week

-And of course I baked the lovely Cranberry Orange Coffee Cake with Pecan Streusel that you see before you. 🙂
+And of course I baked the lovely Cranberry Coffee Cake with Pecan Streusel that you see before you. 🙂

 I’m a huge fan of coffee cake but don’t eat it often as it’s normally laden with so much butter and sugar.
 One slice can run you 450-500 calories!

 I lightened up this cranberry coffee cake recipe a bit so I could enjoy this for breakfast with a lot less guilt.
 One slice is about 314 calories and it’s every bit as satisfying as those others.

 It’s 100% whole grain, but it’s still incredibly tender.
 Whole wheat flour and low fat buttermilk contribute to this tenderness.

 The buttermilk also gives this cake a delicious tang. 🙂

 I used the orange zest from one orange in this coffee cake, and beat it with the butter and sugar so that the oils in the zest would permeate throughout the entire cake.

 No orange juice is necessary with all that zest!